hozana/next-translate-routes/README.md

 ```
 The "/" section define the folder paths, each other section define the paths of a page file in this folder.

-#### 3. Use the next-translate-routes utils
+#### 3. Use the next-translate-routes Link, useRouter, and withRouter

-next-translate-routes extends Next Link, useRouter, withRouter, to translate routes automatically.
+next-translate-routes extends Next Link, useRouter, withRouter, to translate routes automatically: import them from 'next-translate-route' instead of 'next/link' and 'next/router', and use them as you ever did.

 ```jsx
 import React, { useEffect, useState } from 'react'